by Gary Swick

 Feeling the Connection

 If you are open to synchronistic events you may recognize them.
 I have had many experiences where I could actually feel this energy.
-It telepathymanifests itself in chills down my spine and arm hairs standing on end.
+It manifests itself in chills down my spine and arm hairs standing on end.
 On one occasion, I was nervously pacing before a presentation at the University of Whitewater.
 I passed a physics professor’s open office and noticed a Celestine Prophecy poster, listing the ten insights that are a central theme in the book.
 The professor and I engaged in a conversation about it and when the chills showed up, I shared what I was experiencing.
 She noted that it has been documented that when that occurs, an elevated level of energy is present in the room.
 I sometimes joke that it is my mother acting as an angel to guide me, but usually it is that I feel something or someone is magically connected with me.

 Searching for Synchronicity with the Friends of the Fox River